 - martyred Agatha: Agatha (Gk ‘agos’ meaning ‘good’) came from a rich and important Sicilian family.
 She lived a life dedicated to God refusing marriage proposals from all the men who sought her hand.
 Unwilling to renounce Christianity she was beaten, imprisoned, tortured; her breasts were cut off.

-- relic knife: the blade used to mutilate her;
+- relic knife: the blade used to mutilate her and provide a Christian object of reverence;

 - 5 sentences composed in 3 quatrains; line length based on 10 syllables; unrhymed with one exception; balance between punctuation and use of enjambment;